 How Aloe Vera helps women is not yet officially proven.
 But some studies show significant positive results of its effect to women in menopausal stage.
 One way of how Aloe Vera helps is through its cleansing property.
 As we age and consume different products, food, medications, and environmental toxins, a build-up of harmful substances is left in the body.
 And because our body cannot metabolize and excrete everything we ingest, this build-up also affects our hormonal balance.
 The cleansing property of Aloe Vera demolishes this build-up that would help the body absorb the nutrients and remedies better and more effectively.

 Another study on how Aloe Vera helps menopausal women is due to its phytoestrogen compound.
-This is a property found in plants that imitates thehormones in women.
+This is a property found in plants that imitates the estrogen hormones in women.
 And we know that as women approach the menopausal stage, the levels of estrogen hormones drastically drops that results to several symptoms women experience such as hot flash and night sweat.
-A study published in “Archives of Pharmacal Research” in 2008 states that aloe extracts activate the estrogen and therefore producing the hormones that menopausal women need in able to minimize the symptoms.
+A study published in “Archives of Pharmacal Research” in 2008 states that aloe extracts activate the estrogen receptors and therefore producing the hormones that menopausal women need in able to minimize the symptoms.

 Home Aloe Remedy